 Manual: Factorial Survey Experiments in Qualtrics

-Below the link to a short manual I wrote with others on how to implement the factorial survey part in Qualtrics.
-We show you two general approaches.
+Below the link to a short manual I wrote with others on how to implement the factorial survey or in fact any vignettes part in Qualtrics.
+We show you several options: copy&paste your vignettes, a Python script to create the vignettes and how to use embedded data.
 Please note that this is not an introduction to Qualtrics as there is plenty of information on the Qualtrics help page.

 Please note that other survey tools might be as apt to implement a factorial survey.
-Just make sure to check that you can include all the necessary randomization (and that you can also export information on these randomizations again afterwards.
+Just make sure to check that you can include all the necessary randomization (and that you can also export this information in a meaningful way for analyses).

 A workshop at your department?

 In the past years, I have shared my knowledge and experience of the method at several one- or two-day workshops (see here).
 If you and others at your department might be interested, please get in touch so we can discuss the options.